TheCaptain989/radarr-striptracks/README.md

 #### Automatic Language Detection
 Both audio and subtitles that match the selected language(s) are kept.

+>**Note:** The Radarr language selection 'Any' will preserve all languages in the video file.

+>**Note:** The Radarr language selection 'Original' will use the language Radarr pulled from [The Movie Database](https://www.themoviedb.org/ "TMDB") during its last refresh.

+>**Note:** The Sonarr language selection 'Unknown' will match tracks with no configured language in the video file.

 *Radarr Quality Profile Example*
 ![radarr profile](.assets/radarr-quality-profile.png "Radarr Quality Profile settings")

 *Sonarr Language Profile Example*
 ![sonarr profile](.assets/sonarr-language-profile.png "Sonarr Language Profile settings")

->**Note:** The intent of the Radarr language selection 'Original' is not well documented.
-For the purposes of this script, it has the same function as 'Any' and will preserve all languages in the video file.

 #### Command Line Options and Arguments
 The script also supports command line arguments that will override the automatic language detection.
 More granular control can therefore be exerted or extended using tagging and defining multiple Connect scripts (this is native Radarr/Sonarr functionality outside the scope of this documentation).